ObservatoriodeVivienda/Catastrophe/README.md

 # Roadmap

+༼ つ ◕_◕ ༽つ Give me your pull request...

 - [ ] Write more context info
 - [ ] Write some tests
 - [ ] Code another script to scrap the cadastre data using [this KMLs][kml-dataset]

 [kml-dataset]: http://datos.labcd.mx/dataset?tags=Catastro